Incentive Attacks in BTC: Short-Term Revenue Changes and Long-Term Efficiencies: Preliminaries: Incentive Attacks

-Here, we consider PAW model of \cite{power_adjusting}, which is a generalization of the previous block withholding attacks \cite{courtois2014subversiveminerstrategiesblock, fork_after_witholding_attack}.
-The attack involves an adversary who has $\alpha$ fraction and an honest pool who has $\beta$ fraction of hashpower in the system, where $\alpha+\beta<0.5$.
-The remaining miners, who make up $1-\alpha-\beta$ fraction of the hashpower, are assumed to be independent honest miners.
 At each attack cycle, the PAW adversary mines individually and honestly using its $(1-p_1)$ fraction of hashpower, i.e., it mines on top of the longest chain and releases its valid blocks immediately.
 With the remaining $p_1$ fraction, it mines as part of a pool.
 As a member of the pool, the adversary regularly submits pPoW but does not submit fPoW.
 When it encounters an fPoW, instead of completely discarding it, it keeps the fPoW hidden and readjusts its hashpower distribution such that its fraction of hashpower working for the pool is now $p_2$.
-From this moment on: \begin{enumerate} \item If the adversary finds a second fPoW using its $p_2$ fraction, discards one of the fPoW and keeps the other private (does not matter which) and continues in the same manner. \item However: \begin{enumerate} \item If the adversary finds a block using its $(1-p_2)$ fraction (individual honest mining power), it releases the new block and discards the previous fPoW. \item If other pool members find a fPoW, the adversary accepts the new fPoW and discards the previous fPoW. \item If someone outside the pool creates a block, it releases the privately kept fPoW.
-The resulting fork race ends in favor of the adversarial fPoW with probability $\gamma_c$. \end{enumerate} \end{enumerate} After Step~\ref{step::bwh_2}, the adversary reverts its hashpower distribution for the pool back to $p_1$ and a new attack cycle starts.
-Notice, in this model, the revenue of each attack cycle is not independent from each other since the result of Step~\ref{step::bwh_2c} depends on the next cycle.
-The authors in \cite{power_adjusting} make a mild simplifying assumption that each attack cycle is independent of each other and assume a given $\gamma_c$.
-Here, note that, even when we assume independent cycles, $\gamma_c$ is lower bounded by the $\gamma$ of the selfish mining models since not only the adversary but also all rational pool members fully favor the privately kept fPoW in addition to $\gamma$ fraction of the other honest miners.
+From this moment on: \begin{enumerate} \item If the adversary finds a second fPoW using its $p_2$ fraction, discards one of the fPoW and keeps the other private (does not matter which) and continues in the same manner. \item However: \begin{enumerate} \item If the adversary finds a block using its $(1-p_2)$ fraction (individual honest mining power), it releases the new block and discards the previous fPoW. \item If other pool members find a fPoW, the adversary accepts the new fPoW and discards the previous fPoW. \item If someone outside the pool creates a block, the adversary releases the privately kept fPoW.
+The fPoW and the honest block outside the pool enter a fork race\footnote{At this point, the authors in \cite{power_adjusting} make a mild simplifying assumption that each attack cycle is independent of each other and the resulting fork race ends in favor of the adversarial fPoW with probability $c$.
+Here, we explicitly consider the resulting fork race for a more realistic analysis and use the same $\gamma$ assumption as in the selfish mining model.
+All the results and observations in Section~\ref{sec::bwh} still hold even under the simplifying assumption with some minor changes in the final values.}.
+At this point, the adversary changes its hashpower distribution for the pool as zero, i.e., it mines entirely on its own.
+The fork race resolves in one of the following ways: \begin{enumerate} \item The next block is mined by the adversary (it favors fPoW as the previous block), which it releases immediately. \item The next block is mined by the pool miners (they favor fPoW as the previous block if $\mathbbm{1}_{P_R}=1$), which they release immediately. \item The next block is mined by an honest miner outside the pool.
+In this case, \begin{enumerate} \item with probability (w.p.) $\gamma$, the block is mined on top of the fPoW (since $\gamma$ fraction of honest miners receive first/prefer the fPoW as the previous block). \item w.p. $1-\gamma$, the block is not mined on top of the fPoW. \end{enumerate} \end{enumerate} \end{enumerate} \end{enumerate}